jxcore/jxcore/docs/plain/jxcore-feature-packaging-code-protection.markdown

 var file = fs.readFileSync(__dirname + '/folder/file2.html');
 ```

-The following sample works as expected and it returns file system's directory contents. readdirSync and readdir only
+The following sample works as expected, returns the directory contents of the file system. `readdir()` and `readdirSync()`
-return from JX package when the given path does not exist on real file system.
+return from the JX package only when the given path does not exist on real file system.
 Calling one of these methods for the main
 folder of the JX package will return the results from actual file system.
 In order to reach asset files using one of these
 methods, you should consider putting them into a sub folder.